-This is a great meal to use up a lot of eggs!
+This is a great meal for big families, and helps to use up a lot of eggs!
 You can put your homegrown spinach in with it, and some cheese, and you’ve got a very frugal meal.
 These mini frittatas from Jess Fuel look amazing, and so easy!

 15. Potato soup

 Potatoes, cream, broth, and cheese, maybe some bacon.
 Doesn’t get much cheaper, and can feed a crowd!
 This recipe from Mama Loves Food is super easy and uses the Crock Pot.
 If your family likes soup, this is a great cheap meal for big families.